 Finding the Number of Pavers Needed

-The first step in finding how many pavers you need for a patio project is to measure the area of the project, you’ll need to measure the length and width of your patio.
+The first step in finding how many pavers you need for a patio project is to measure the area of the project; you’ll need to measure the length and width of your patio.
 The square footage calculator can help find the square footage of an area if you need assistance.
-Square footage can be found by multiplying the width by the length.
+Find the square footage by multiplying the width by the length.

-After you have found the square footage of both the project and the paver, determining the number of pavers needed is as simple as dividing the patio square footage by the paver square footage, ie. (patio ft2) / (paver ft2).
+After you have found the square footage of both the project and the paver, determining the number of pavers needed is as simple as dividing the square footage of the patio by the square footage of the paver, ie. (patio ft2) / (paver ft2).
 It is recommended to add 5%-10% additional pavers to account for broken pavers or cuts.

 Estimating the Price of a Paver Patio